Advising — BS in Information Science and Data Analytics

 - Fees are $450 a unit.

-- Advising is conducted online and in person.
+- Advising is conducted online.

 - Attending orientation after admission to the program is required.

 - Students may be eligible for financial aid.

 Students already attending the university who wish to complete their bachelor’s degree by majoring in Information Science and Data Analytics can change from Regular Session to Special Session by completing a Cal State Apply Application.
 The same policy applies to students who are enrolled in an SJSU Online program (special session) and would like to transition to an SJSU in-person program (state-side).
 This change would require you to reapply through Cal State Apply.
 There are no exceptions to this policy.

 However, it is important to read the information on the request form carefully and note: